pcsmomo/kafka-beginner-stephane/README.md

 - In the default Kafka partitioner, the keys are hashed using the **murmur2 algorithm**, with the formula below for the curious:\
   `targetPartition = Math.abs(Utils.murmur(keyBytes)) % (numPartitions - 1)`

+### 9. Consumers & Deserialization

+#### Consumers

+- Consumers read data from a topic (identified by name) - pull model
+- Consumers automatically know which broker to read from
+- In case of broker failures, consumers know how to recover
+- Data is read in order from low to high offset **with each partitions**

+#### Consumers Deserializer

+- Deserialize indicates how to transform bytes into objects / data
+- They are used on the value and the key of the message
+- Common Deserializers
+  - String (incl.
+JSON)
+  - Int, Float
+  - Avro
+  - Protobuf
+- The serialization / deserialization type must not change during a topic lifecycle \
+  (create a new topic instead)

 </details>